11 Natural Remedies For Staph Infection + Causes & Symptoms

 • Boils – They usually develop as pockets of pus in the hair follicles or oil glands.
 The skin surrounding the infected area tends to look swollen and red.

-• Cellulitisi XA condition in which the connective tissue present below skin gets inflamed and shows symptoms like redness. – This staph infection occurs in the deeper layers of the skin.
+• Cellulitisi A condition in which the connective tissue present below skin gets inflamed and shows symptoms like redness. – This staph infection occurs in the deeper layers of the skin.
 It causes redness, swelling, and, in some cases, oozing ulcers on the skin.
+The good news is, you can treat cellulitis without antibiotics.

 • Staphylococcal Scalded Skin SyndromeStaphylococcus bacteria can produce toxins, which results in staphylococcal scalded skin syndrome.
 It is quite common in babies and children.
 This infection is characterized by fever, rashes, and blisters.
 In some cases, the topmost layer of the blistered skin may come off to reveal a raw surface that resembles a burn.